Comms Expectations

 Check Your Background Noise

-A television, barking dogs, or kitchen noise in the background can be quite distracting.
+A television, barking dogs, children playing, or kitchen noise in the background can be quite distracting.
 If you need to, enable Push-to-Talk (PTT) in Discord by right-clicking the Microphone icon on the bottom left and selecting the option.

 Please refrain from eating, loudly burping, or breathing heavily into an un-muted microphone.

-“You’ve got a hot mic”: we can hear things you might not be aware that you’re broadcasting!
+“Hey, you’ve got a hot mic”: we can hear things you might not be aware that you’re broadcasting!
 This is a request to either stop the noise, or mute your microphone temporarily.
 If you’re unresponsive, we may Server Mute you, which you can ask to be reverted through text chat.

 Try Speaking in the Third Person